enyeartc/Spice_Sales/README.md

 ![image info](images/Mackerel.png)

-But what if there isn't a good match 'Asian Noodles with Barbecued Duck Confit' there isn't a good blend match, although it does reccomend 'Mole Verde'
+But what if there isn't a good match 'Asian Noodles with Barbecued Duck Confit' there isn't a good blend match, although it does reccomend 'Buffalo Wing Dry Sauce'
 ![image info](images/EpicuriousDuck.png)

 Interesting no blends contain scallions.
 But 700+ recipies call for this ingredient, this could be a potential new spice blend since there isn't a good match.
 These are recipes like